HL7/fhir-sdoh-clinicalcare/input/pagecontent/assessment_instrument_support.md

 #### Additional Guidance on Questionnaire and QuestionnaireResponse

-[Questionnaire] is a template (not specific to an individual) that, like [QuestionnaireResponse], is a precise representation of an assessment instrument.
+Questionnaire is a template (not specific to an individual) that, like [QuestionnaireResponse]({{site.data.fhir.path}}questionnaireresponse.html), is a precise representation of an assessment instrument.

-QuestionnaireResponse includes an individual’s responses and always references a [Questionnaire] via QuestionnaireResponse.questionnaire.
-This IG uses the [SDC QuestionnaireResponse] profile which references the [SDC Base Questionnaire](https://build.fhir.org/ig/HL7/sdc/StructureDefinition-sdc-questionnaire.html#root).
+QuestionnaireResponse includes an individual’s responses and always references a Questionnaire via `QuestionnaireResponse.questionnaire`.
+This IG uses the [SDC QuestionnaireResponse]({{site.data.fhir.ver.sdc}}/StructureDefinition-sdc-questionnaireresponse.html) profile which references the [SDC Base Questionnaire]({{site.data.fhir.ver.sdc}}/StructureDefinition-sdc-questionnaire.html#root).

 Table 2 below provides guidance for Questionnaire.code and Questionnaire.item for several scenarios of ways in which implementers may compose assessment instruments.